 Extended Absences.
 If you know in advance that you will need to miss more than three consecutive class meetings, you should take the course in another term.
 It is much better for you as a writer and as a student to take the course during a semester when your schedule allows you to be present to do you best work.
-If you are a military serviceperson with possible drill events or deployments please speak to me about a plan for successfully completing all required coursework.
+If you are a military serviceperson with possible drill events or deployments, please speak to me about a plan for successfully completing all required coursework.

 Conferences.
-As part of our regular class meetings, the English 101 curriculum uses small group and individual conferences to provide you with more direct instruction on your specific writing projects.
-During the semester, you can expect to meet for conferences with me or with small groups of peers about three or four times.
+As part of our regular class meetings, the English 101 curriculum uses small group conferences to provide you with more direct instruction on your specific writing projects.
+During the semester, you can expect to meet for conferences with a small groups of peers and me about three or four times.
 You can also expect that during a conference week, one regular class meeting will be cancelled in order to make room in our schedule for the conferences.
+We will hold our conferences in Eliza's Café on the fourth floor of the library.